cchow1/MediaDatabase/README.md

 ## For the Future
 Here is a list of changes I would like to make:
-* Change the Excel database to a real SQL database (MS Access is a differet bit size currently)
+* Change the Excel database to a real SQL database (MS Access is a different bit size currently)
 * Feature to allow updates to existing entries
 * Change to Python